GrinLens/Zemax-Spherical-GRIN/README.md

 at the line which says "commits, branch, release(s), contributor"

 click on either release or releases.

-This leads to download links.
+Leads to download links.

-See file "MGRIN Surface and Tools for Zemax Documentation.pdf" for more details.
+####See file "MGRIN Surface and Tools for Zemax Documentation.pdf" for more details.

 ##File list:
 ### Documentation